HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 #### Keeping Your Station Compliant Over Time

-Your station isn't a static entity—it evolves as you upgrade equipment, change antennas, or modify your operating habits. *To make sure your station stays in compliance with RF safety regulations, you should re-evaluate it whenever you make a change to your transmitter or antenna system*. {{< link id="T0C09" >}}
+Your station isn't a static entity — it evolves as you upgrade equipment, change antennas, or modify your operating habits. *To make sure your station stays in compliance with RF safety regulations, you should re-evaluate it whenever you make a change to your transmitter or antenna system*. {{< link id="T0C09" >}}

 What worked safely with your 100-watt transceiver might not be safe when you add that shiny new linear amplifier.
 Similarly, changing from a simple wire antenna to a high-gain directional antenna could significantly alter your RF exposure patterns.